a woman using vacuum

 Declutter First

-In the past, I’ve held garage sales which were both financially advantageous and beneficial in removing unwanted clutter.
-Also, you can sell things online on sites like Poshmark or Mercari.
-Or you can donate unneeded items to a worthy charity.
-Remember, each item you eliminate is one less item that has to be cleaned.
+In the past, I’ve held garage sales, which were both financially rewarding and beneficial in removing unwanted clutter.
+You can also sell things online on sites like Poshmark or Mercari.
+Or donate unwanted items to a worthy charity.

 Start Small